matrix-org/matrix-hookshot/docs/setup.md

 ### Services configuration

 You will need to configure some services.
-Each service has it's own documentation file inside the the setup subdirectory.
+Each service has its own documentation file inside the setup subdirectory.

 - [GitHub](./setup/github.md)
 - [GitLab](./setup/gitlab.md)